Anthony-Massaad/Matrix-Determinant-Calculator/README.md

 - P2 = b(fg-di)
 - P3 = c(dh-eg)

-When all the calculations are finished, all the processes are summed together to find the determinant of Matrix M. Overall, the program will print the following,
+When all the calculations are finished, all the processes are summed together to find the determinant (denoted as R) of Matrix M. Overall, the program will print the following,
 - the current process that is running,
 - the determinant of the matrix,
 - the largest integer in the matrix